alexisakers/metrobuddy/README.md

 ![Insufficient fare](.github/fare.png)

 I built MetroBuddy to alleviate this pain, and improve my SwiftUI and app architecting skills.
+The app is currently in beta.
+Please [reach out](#author) if you are interested.

 ## Core Principles